Frequently Asked Questions

 Plugin channels for PlayOn allow third-party developers to create custom feeds to pretty much any media content available online.
 We have provided a simple API so that developers who are familiar with the .NET framework can easily create and distribute their own plugin channels.
 You can find a wide variety of plugin channels in our Plugin Channels Store.

 - Can I watch both free regular Hulu and Hulu Plus with PlayOn?

 Yes, PlayOn lets you stream both regular Hulu.com or Hulu Plus videos on your TV or mobile device.
-You do have to have an active Hulu Plus subscription to access Hulu Plus content, however, you can catch most of the shows available on Hulu Plus on regular Hulu without paying for the extra subscription cost.
+You must have an active Hulu Plus subscription to access Hulu Plus content.
+However, you can catch most of the shows available on Hulu Plus with just a free Hulu account.
 Did you also know that if you only had Hulu Plus without PlayOn, you cannot access any of the videos that are available on regular Hulu on your TV or mobile device?
 PlayOn gives you the option to access the full suite of videos available on both Hulu.com and Hulu Plus on whichever device screen you prefer to watch it on.

 - Can I watch live TV?

 You can view a variety of live news broadcasts through PlayOn's Live news channel (see our channel listings for a complete list of news networks).
 You can also catch live sport events through ESPN3* and through paid services like MLB.tv and others.
 But most websites do not offer live video streams for TV shows.
 None of the networks offer any way for you to view cable TV or over the air broadcasts online.
 However, with PlayOn, you will be able to stream all videos the networks put online on their websites, as soon as they're available for as long as they're available.
 You can even record them with our online video DVR, PlayLater.